I believe for everyone who goes astray

 Yes, we must act globally, but as individuals we must make sure we take care of "problems at home", within our own psyche, before trying to change the world.
 As I have seen many times, the more loving we become, the more our world becomes loving.
 The more patient, understanding, compassionate we become -- the more the world around us reflects the change within.

 And yes "Rome wasn't built in a day"... but, that doesn't mean we have to stop going towards our goal.
 Just because we don't learn to walk, quit smoking, stop being impatient, attain world peace, in one day, does that mean we have to give up?
-I believe it is possible.
-We can do it... one choice at a time.
+Of course not.

 Moral Support For Each Other

 Thank you for being there... for being part of my vision for a peaceful and loving world -- starting with peace and love within my heart -- and moving towards peace and love for ALL.
 Together we can do it...
 We are all "moral support" for each other...
 When we have moments of doubt, we can remember that we are not alone... that others also have the same hopes, the same aspirations, the same visions... as well as the same doubts and fears.

 There's a Spiritual Solution to Every Problem